Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

-From Faber-Manes-Viray \cite{FMV} we know that if an automorphism $\alpha$ of $f$ has order $n$, then $\deg(f)\equiv -1,0,1 \mod n$.
-Since $D_{2n}$ has an element of order $n$, the lowest degree map that could realize it is $n-1$, which is what we have.
+Since $D_{2n}$ has an element of order $n$, by Proposition \ref{prop_degtest}, the lowest degree map that could realize it is $n-1$, which is what we have.

 \item We assume $n=2$ and $f(z) = z \cdot \frac{z^2 + a}{a z^2 + 1}$ for $a$ not in the exceptional set $\{-3, -1, 0, 1 \}$.
 First we observe that $f$ has automorphisms $\alpha(z) = 1/z$ and $\beta(z)=-z$, which generate a dihedral group $D_4 \cong C_2 \times C_2$ since $p > 2$.
-The conditions on $\alpha$ ensure that $f$ is degree 3.
+The conditions on $a$ ensure that $f$ is degree 3.
 Then we just need to show that $f$ has at most 4 automorphisms.
 We can do this by finding two invariant sets of cardinality 2.
 We calculate the fixed points of $f$ and sort them by multiplier.
 The fixed points are 0, $\infty$, 1, and $-1$.
 The first two of these have multiplier $a$, and the last two have multiplier $(3 - a)/(a + 1)$.
-The conditions on $a$ guarantee that these two multipliers are distinct. \end{enumerate} These cases account for all valid choices of $p$ and $n$. \end{proof}
+The conditions on $a$ guarantee that these two multipliers are distinct.
+Finally, this map $f(z)$ is of minimal degree for $D_4$, since by Theorem \ref{thm_Ad}, there are no degree 2 maps with automorphism group $D_4$. \end{enumerate} These cases account for all valid choices of $p$ and $n$. \end{proof}